 - i.
-Does the national legal order clearly provide that the law applies equally to every person irrespective of race, colour, sex, language, religion, political or other opinion, national or social origin, association with a national minority, property, birth or status?62 Does it provide that differentiations have to be objectively justified, on the basis of a reasonable aim, and in conformity with the principle of proportionality?63 - ii.
-Is there an effective remedy against discriminatory or unequal application of legislation?64
+Does the national legal order clearly provide that the law applies equally to every person irrespective of race, colour, sex, language, religion, political or other opinion, national or social origin, association with a national minority, property, birth or status?57 Does it provide that differentiations have to be objectively justified, on the basis of a reasonable aim, and in conformity with the principle of proportionality?58 - ii.
+Is there an effective remedy against discriminatory or unequal application of legislation?59

-The Rule of Law requires the "universal subjection" of all to the law (Dicey).
+73. The Rule of Law requires the universal subjection of all to the law.
 It implies that law should be equally applied, and consistently implemented.
 Equality is however not merely a formal criterion, but should result in substantively equal treatment.
 To reach that end, differentiations may have to be tolerated and may even be required.
-For example, affirmative action may be a way to ensure substantive equality in limited circumstances so as to redress past disadvantage or exclusion.65 a.
-Independence of the judiciary
+For example, affirmative action may be a way to ensure substantive equality in limited circumstances so as to redress past disadvantage or exclusion.60